fidojs/documentcss-app-resume-website-example/README.md

 - `assets/sass/style.sass`

-The "generate" npm script will automatically run, and the resume website example will live-reload inside the `documentCSS.app` window!
+The "generate" npm script will automatically run, and the resume website example will live-reload.

+All inside the `documentCSS.app` window!

 ## The Magic Behind It All